sandraoluoch/HHMI-Project/README.md

 Library used: CloudVolume

 For the fifth function that webscrapes and downloads a random crop region of 1000x1000x1000, I used the CloudVolume library.
 The website, Neuroglancer, stores its images as volumes on Google Storage and CloudVolume is ideal for handling precomputed volumes.
-I used an AI chatbot here to help me figure out how to crop the image on the actual full resolution image.
+I used an AI assistant here to help me figure out how to crop the image on the actual full resolution image.
 I also used it to help bypass the authorization errors I kept getting when trying to download the imageI saved the cropped image as a .tif file to my local directory.

 <b>STEP 2: PARALLELIZED DOWNLOADING OF DATASETS</b>